STRATOLAS

 Overview

-Laser heating enables high substrate temperatures in an ultraclean environment.
-Our solution ensures light is absorbed well by all common substrate materials.
-It also minimizes contamination of the substrates, e.g. from glues or metal contacts.
 Furthermore, extremely high temperatures and fast ramp rates are possible because only the substrate is heated.
 The substrate holder always remains much colder than the substrate because the absorption of our laser light by metals is small.
 The figure above shows an example of a sapphire crystal at T = 1700 ℃.

-• Ramp rates up to 400 ℃/s
+• Access substrate temperatures up to >2000 ℃ and ramp rates up to 400 ℃/s

-• Substrate size from 5 to 100 mm
+• Substrate sizes from 5x5 mm2 up to 100 mm

-• Hermetically closed beamline
+• Hermetically closed laser beamline and interlock for Class 1 safety rating

 LINEAR SHUTTER